ryancalhoun/outstream-json/README.md

 	out = Outstream::Json.create do
 	  ...
 	end
-	# use out.to_s or out.each to product result
+	# use out.to_s or out.each to produce result

 Use with basic ruby types